 Morgan J. Ingram, Director of Sales Execution & Evolution at JBarrows Sales Training and the host of #TheSDRChronicles is well known in the sales community for elevating salespeople and turning sales teams into rockstars.
 We sat down with Morgan to chat about high leverage activities that a founder can undertake to improve their sales pipeline.

-How can a founder get the most out of the day when it comes to generating leads while still needing to focus on other parts of their business?
+GrowthGenius: How can a founder get the most out of their day when it comes to generating leads while still needing to focus on other parts of their business?

-We used to host video game tournaments on college campuses while I was in college.
+We used to host video game tournaments on college campuses.

 Morgan: I think one thing you could definitely outsource is finding data.